OdeToCode/OdeToFood/README.md

 dotnet new classlib
 ```

-## Module 2
+## Module 3 (Working with Models and Model Binding)

-### Clip 3
+### Clip 3 (Building a Search Form)

-Bootstrap 4 does not include glyphicons.
+Bootstrap 4 no longer includes glyphicons.
 [Font Awesome](https://fontawesome.com/start) is a good replacement.
 Once you've included the Font Awesome stylesheet into your _Layout page with a link tag, the icons are just as easy to use.
 To show a search icon, for example:

 &lt;i class="fas fa-search"&gt;&lt;/i&gt;

-## Module 3
+## Module 4 (Editing Data with Razor Pages)

 Note that Bootstrap version 4 no longer provides icons out of the box.
 See the [docs](https://getbootstrap.com/docs/4.0/extend/icons/) for more info.
+[Font Awesome](https://fontawesome.com/start) is a good replacement.

-### Clip 5
+### Clip 5 (Adding Validation Checks)

 You'll need to install the NuGet package [dotnet-aspnet-codegenerator](https://www.nuget.org/packages/dotnet-aspnet-codegenerator/).
 From the comamnd line: